- 1 Introduction

 The reason I’m mentioning it again is because in Chinese, you’ll find that there are “字典”, which are character dictionaries, and “詞典”, which are word dictionaries.

 The type you want to look for, should you decide to get a Chinese Chinese dictionary, is the word dictionary.

 7 Videos on Cantonese typing and using Chinese dictionaries

 Because it’s rather lengthy to explain this in text, I’d like to share seven videos I shot to show you how to actually type in Cantonese (perhaps the above screenshots intrigued you), and how to use Chinese dictionaries (electronic and paperback ones).

 How to split a Chinese sentence

 This is the only dictionary on the list that’s paid, but because it’s such an amazing dictionary, I feel compelled to list it at the top of the list.
 It’s amazing not only in terms of its editorial quality, but also because of the amount of effort that went into writing this dictionary from scratch.
 The author of this Cantonese English dictionary, Professor Robert Bauer, spent over a decade writing and editing this massive dictionary.
 With over 16,000 Cantonese specific words, and spanning 15,000 example sentences, you’ll find that this is the most up-to-date, the most comprehensive Cantonese English dictionary on the planet.

 As one of the rare Cantonese dictionaries out there, I highly encourage you to pay a visit to the Pleco store – it’s an indispensable part of your journey in learning Cantonese.

-It’s currently only available on Android and iOS devices, but I will update this once it becomes available on other devices.
+only available on Android and iOS devices, but I will update this once it becomes available on other devices.